A hand holding three dollar bills, and a shield with a question mark behind it.

 • VPNs have a negligible impact on your phone’s battery life and internet speed.

-However, when choosing a VPN, you should still consider which one is right for you!
+However, when choosing a VPN, it’s crucial to consider which one is right for you.

-To find the right VPN provider for you, you have to consider several factors:
+To find the right VPN provider for you, you should consider several factors:

 • Security features: what protocols is the VPN using?
-What is their track record when it comes to security?
-Do they offer features like kill switch?
+What is its track record regarding security?
+Do they offer features like a kill switch?

-• Connection speeds: does the VPN offer servers near where you are?
+• Connection speeds: does the VPN offer servers near you?
 Is their server infrastructure prepared to handle fast connections?

-• Server count: more servers are always a good feature, enabling more flexibility and lessening the odds of server congestion;
+• Server count: a large number of servers is always a good feature, enabling more flexibility and lessening the odds of server congestion.

 • Ease of use: how easy is the app to install and run?
-Is it supported on the devices you want to use a VPN on?
-Those are some important features to consider;
+Is it supported on the devices on which you want to use a VPN?
+Those are some important features to consider.

-• Additional features: check for features like split-tunneling (which allows you to exempt certain apps/pages from using a VPN), camouflage mode (which obfuscates VPN use), and more!
+• Additional features: check for features like split-tunneling (which allows you to exempt certain apps/pages from using a VPN), obfuscated servers (which hide VPN use), and others.

 Of course, one of the most important questions to consider is whether you want to pay for the VPN.

-It is worth paying for a premium VPN in 2024?
-There are significant differences between what paid and free VPNs provide — and the free ones aren’t stacking up well against the competition:
+There are significant differences between what free vs. paid VPNs provide — and the free ones aren’t stacking up well against the competition:

 • Free VPNs don’t have the funding to keep up with the constantly evolving demands of cybersecurity.
 Paid VPNs have the benefit of a stable revenue stream;

 • Free VPNs can’t dedicate as much money to improving the usability of their apps.
-Once again, premium VPNs can;
+Once again, paid VPN services can;

-• Free VPNs don’t have as many servers in as many countries as premium VPNs, as physical infrastructure costs a lot of money;
+• Free VPNs don’t have as many servers in as many countries as paid VPNs since physical infrastructure costs a lot of money;

-• Free VPNs will often lack additional features like kill switch and split-tunneling.
+• Free VPNs will often lack additional features like a kill switch and split tunneling.
 Paid VPNs offer more features;

-• The free VPN monetization model opens them to being tempted to sell their users’ browsing data.
-Premium VPNs are already compensated and rely on their good names;
+• The free VPN monetization model could tempt providers to sell their users’ browsing data.
+Paid VPNs are already compensated and rely on their reputation;

-• Free VPNs are likely to impose speed and bandwidth caps to make you buy their subscription.
-Premium VPNs already have your money, so their services aren’t limited.
+• Free VPNs will likely impose speed and bandwidth caps to entice you to buy their subscriptions.
+Paid VPNs already have your money, so their services aren’t limited.

 Under all circumstances, it’s better to choose a paid VPN.

-Considering the kind of challenges everyday users may face online every day, owning a VPN is totally worth it.
-From increased privacy to improved security, the benefits are many.
-And once you internalize that idea, you should find the best VPN for you.
+Considering the daily challenges you may face online, owning a VPN is definitely worth it.
+From increased privacy to improved security, there are many benefits — and now that you know them, you should choose the best VPN for you.

 Get a VPN that’s worth it

-Surfshark VPN has all the goodies you can expect and more
+Surfshark VPN has all the benefits you can expect and more

 Surfshark